johnhewi/ezinnit/README.md

 * the domain or subdomain you wish to point to your new app, for example: `mynewapp.mydomain.com`
 * the name of the app you wish to create on the server, for example, `mynewapp`.
 This will also become the name of the project on gitlab.
 * email address to use for registering with [letsencrypt](https://letsencrypt.org/)
-* the type of the app: either flask or django
+* the type of the app: either flask, django, fastApi or just deploy the environment as is

+### warning
+* if you select an app, ezinnit will write over your procfile, settings.py, main.py etc.
+* app selection is only for use in initializing a brand new flask, django or fastApi app

 ### easyinnit.config file
 if you don't have a easyinnit.config file in your root directory,